 North Tyneside Council

-Our Early Years and School Improvement Service provides challenge and support to schools with the aim of ensuring that every young person in the borough attends a school in which they experience high quality teaching and achieve well.
-Overall, young people in North Tyneside achieve above the national average in almost all key indicators as a result of collaboration and innovation.
+North Tyneside Early Years and School Improvement Service provides trusted challenge and highly effective support to schools.
+In North Tyneside, we aim to ensure that every young person attends a good or better school in which they experience the highest quality teaching and achieve well over time.

-If you would like further information on this post please contact Jacqui Old, Head of Health, Education, Care & Safeguarding on 0191 643 7006 or David Griffiths Interim Assistant Director, Education on 0191 643 8581
+If you would like to discuss this post further, please contact David Griffiths, Interim Assistant Director, Education David.Griffiths2@northtyneside.gov.uk or 0191 643 8581.

-To apply for this position please click this link.
+To apply for this position please click the following link

-Please be advised that this position will require a standard check from the Disclosure and Barring Service.
+Please be advised that this position will require an Enhanced Check from the Disclosure and Barring Service.

 North Tyneside Council is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.